tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     -    Owner or Contributor rights on the Storage account.

-In this task we will be completing the steps on the Domain Controller in Azure using an account that has been assigned Global Administrator and Domain Administrator.
+In this task, you will be completing the steps on the Domain Controller in Azure using an account that has been assigned Global Administrator and Domain Administrator.
 In a production environment, you can scale this back as long as you meet the minimum requirements above.

 **Setup**